Requesting Housing Accommodations

 Contact Student Disability Services at 410-516-4720 to arrange an in-person meeting (if possible) or telephone conversation to discuss the nature of the student’s needs and the preferred manner for accommodation.

 After receiving a request for housing accommodations, SDS will review the request to ensure that the submitted documentation meets university guidelines.
-If the guidelines are not met, SDS will email the student requesting the required information with an invitation to submit updated documentation no later than June 13th (for fall accommodations).
-Once the guidelines are met, SDS will confer with the Office of Housing and Operations to determine the most reasonable and suitable manner for implementing the accommodation within the residence halls.
+If the guidelines are not met, SDS will email the student requesting the required information with an invitation to submit updated documentation.
+Once the guidelines are met, SDS will confer with University Housing to determine the most reasonable and suitable manner for implementing the accommodation within the residence halls.
 Diagnoses and other disability-related information will only be shared with the Director of Housing and Operations to the extent necessary to determine appropriate accommodations.
-All disability-related documentation submitted by students and their medical providers will be maintained in a confidential location in the SDS office.
+All disability-related documentation submitted by students and their medical providers will be maintained in Accommodate.

 Reasonable requests supported by valid, comprehensive documentation that do not create an undue burden for the university will be authorized.
 Alternatives to unreasonable requests will be considered for students whose documentation supports some form of accommodation.

-Housing and Operations will notify the student via email when a decision has been made regarding whether an accommodation is due and in what form.
+University Housing will notify the student via email when a decision has been made regarding whether an accommodation is due and in what form.
 The student will be invited to speak with the Director of Housing and Operations to discuss implementation of the accommodation if one has been authorized.